nikiscode/VaakSambhaasha/design.md

 //Design document

-VaakSambhaasha — AI-Powered Indian Sign Language Translator Design Document | AI for Bharat Hackathon 2025
+VaakSambhaasha — AI-Powered Indian Sign Language Translator

+Design Document | AI for Bharat Hackathon 2025

 "Good design is invisible.
 Great design changes lives."

 1. Design Philosophy
 VaakSambhaasha is built on three core design principles:

 1. Offline First — A deaf person in a Bihar village deserves the same experience as someone in Bangalore with 5G.
-Every core feature works without internet.
-2. Device First — 80% of our users will own phones costing ₹6,000–₹15,000.
+Every core feature works without internet.2.
+Device First — 80% of our users will own phones costing ₹6,000–₹15,000.
 We optimize for them, not flagship devices.

 3. Dignity First — Every design decision respects the intelligence and independence of our users.
 No condescending UI.
 No assumptions.
 Pure empowerment.

 2. System Architecture

 2.1 High-Level Architecture
 ┌──────────────────────────────────────────────────────┐
 │                   MOBILE APP (Flutter)               │